-Chapter II Financing Options Highlights
+Chapter II - Financing Options Highlights

-- Fiscal consultants identified two viable options to provide initial and ongoing funding to the HELP program. - 1.
-Sell Lottery-backed revenue bonds. - Several states have sold revenue bonds to support student loan programs. - \$50 to \$100 million in bonds with debt service between \$3 and \$6 million would allow \$5,000 loans to 10 to 20,000 students. - Program would be self-sustaining in about five years. - 2.
-Work with private lenders with a state guarantee of loss coverage. - A state loan loss reserve program could encourage lender participation. - A default rate of 5% and additional reserve of 3% and a projected volume of \$250 million would be funded at \$20 million. - North Dakota has established a state bank that provides funding for a loan program.
+Fiscal consultants identified two options to provide initial and ongoing funding to the HELP program.

+- 1. Sell Lottery-backed revenue bonds. - Several states have sold revenue bonds to support student loan programs. - \$50 to \$100 million in bonds with debt service between \$3 and \$6 million would allow \$5,000 loans to 10 to 20,000 students. - Program would be self-sustaining in about five years. - 2.
+Work with private lenders with a state guarantee of loss coverage. - A state loan loss reserve program could encourage lender participation. - A default rate of 5 percent and additional reserve of 3 percent and a projected volume of \$250 million would be funded at \$20 million.

-Washington is evaluating a viable source of funding and the appropriate program design to develop a state higher education student loan program.
-The level of funding required depends on a variety of factors explored in Chapter III - HELP Program Design Options.
+The level of funding required for a state student loan program depends upon a variety of factors explored in Chapter III - HELP Program Design Options.
+As a result of research for this report and consultation with finance experts, two options could provide funding for the HELP student loan program.

-As a result of research for this report and consultation with finance experts, two options could provide critical funding for the HELP student loan program.
-First, the selling of revenue bonds appears to be the most viable finance option for support to the HELP program.
-The ability to market, sell, and issue such bonds depends on the backing of the full faith and credit of the State or a dedicated stable revenue source.
-Second, the encouragement of private student loans from credible financial institutions that could be backed by the state would improve loan availability for students.
+The first option is selling revenue bonds.
+The ability to market, sell, and issue such bonds depends on the backing of the full faith and credit of the state or a dedicated stable revenue source.

+A second option that could improve loan availability for students would be to encourage more state-backed private student loans from credible financial institutions.